 With Ensemble Video, you can easily add an Audio Description to your videos.
-You can upload an MP3 or M4A formatted audio file or use the Ensemble Video speech-to-text audio description generator.
+You can upload an MP3 or M4A formatted audio file or use the Ensemble Video text-to-speech audio description generator.

 What is an Audio Description?
 Audio Descriptions insert narration to enable persons of any visual ability (blind, low vision, or who are otherwise visually impaired) access to the visual nuances of video.
 When video has natural pauses, Audio Descriptions detail what the audience might otherwise miss.
 Audio Descriptions empower visually impaired participants to independently access total video content.